Evaluating Reading, Writing, and Critical Thinking Skills of ESL and EFL Students

 What Are Critical Thinking Skills?

 A few years ago, my school tasked all EFL teachers with evaluating the critical thinking skills of all students in grades one through twelve.
 There was no guidance from the administration as to how teachers should evaluate students and assign a score for thinking.
 With this in mind, I started to examine what is involved in thinking and began to devise a vehicle for measuring the thinking skills of all students.

-After reflecting on the problem, I came to the conclusion that there are six basic critical thinking skills.
+After reflecting on the problem, I concluded that there are six basic critical thinking skills.
 These critical skills include knowledge, comprehension, application, analysis, synthesis, and evaluation.
-Let's first detail what these six skills really mean.
+Let's first detail what these six skills mean.

 The process of critical thinking begins with knowledge.
 Knowledge is obtained by personal experience or through books and teachers in school.
-When you burn your finger by touching fire, this is knowledge or finding out something new through a personal experience.
+When you burn your finger by touching fire, this is knowledge or finding out something new through personal experience.
 Learning the formula to calculate the area of a circle is the kind of knowledge you get in school and through books.

 The next process of thinking is understanding what you perceive or know through your senses.
 It also includes being able to reorganize and sequence facts, and the sequence of steps in doing something.
 Making inferences is a necessary part of comprehension.
-When a person makes inferences, he or she "connects the dots" by using knowledge, and by drawing on personal experiences to come to a conclusion about something that is not stated in black and white.
+When a person makes inferences, he or she "connects the dots" by using knowledge, and by drawing on personal experiences to conclude something that is not stated in black and white.
 It is in effect reading between the lines.

 Application in thinking is using knowledge and comprehension to understand practical worldly things.
 Making predictions is one kind of application in thinking.
 When you do this, you are producing knowledge by using the knowledge you already comprehend.
 Constructing a building based on engineering principles is one example of the application skill in thinking.